The Innovate: Biobased Materials conference will be hosted virtually, on 23-24 September 2025. Keep checking the agenda as we announce speakers.

 14:00 UTC

 Biotechnology has played a central role in accelerating innovation in the colourants space in recent years, creating vibrant drop-in pigments and inks without petrochemicals.
-This session will examine the role of microbiology and other mechanisms from the very innovators pioneering these techniques to deliver less intensive, less polluting, next-gen colour.
+This panel session will examine the role of microbiology and other mechanisms from the very innovators pioneering these techniques to deliver less intensive, less polluting, next-gen colour.

 agenda-img1